akanshagupta211/SuperStore-Sales-Dashboard/README.md

 | `SuperStore Sales DataSet.xlsx` | Raw dataset used for analysis and dashboarding |
 | `SuperStore Sales Dashboard.pbix` | Power BI file with visuals, KPIs, and forecasts |
 | `image.png` | Screenshot explaining the project's detailed components |
 ---

-## 📈 Insights & Recommendations

-- Focus more on high-performing regions and sub-categories.
-- Review return orders for patterns and possible improvements.
-- Optimize shipping methods and product bundling based on segment-wise analysis.
-- Use forecasts to manage inventory and resource allocation effectively.

----

 ⚠️ **Note**: This dashboard is part of a **data analysis project** and is not based on live or real-time business data.